steph-xue/overhacked/README.md

 ---

 ### Game Scene
-- Features a top-down 2D hackathon room built with Phaser.js.
+- Features a top-down 2D hackathon room map.
 - Plays cute retro video game music upon entering the scene.
-- Player can move freely in all four directions using the arrow keys.
+- The player can move freely in all four directions using the arrow keys.
+- Includes collision handling for tables and walls, requiring players to navigate the room realistically.
 - The player’s username is displayed above their character for personalization.
-- Includes collision handling for tables and walls, requiring players to navigate the room realistically.
-- A mentor instruction popup appears at the bottom right when the scene loads, explaining the game objective:
+- A mentor instruction popup appears at the bottom right when the scene loads, explaining the objective of the game:
   - Talk to teammates to help them with coding problems and fill the progress bar before time runs out!
 - A 2-minute countdown timer and progress bar are displayed at the top left.
   - The progress bar fills up green as questions are answered correctly.